The Wright Institute Counseling Program Office of Diversity, Equity and Inclusion

 Training and Events: The DEI office provides training and events.
 Training and events are designed to build community and awareness, foster inclusion, bridge intersectional identities, and empower and amplify a broad range of voices.

 Strategic Planning: Prior to 2020, the institute engaged in a rigorous strategic planning process.
-The counseling psychology program in conjunction with the PsyD program will be integrating feedback and focusing on multiple DEI related initiatives throughout the upcoming academic year as described and layed out in the strategic planning process.
-Current strategic planning outcomes that have already been developed and sustained include, but are not limited to: an institute wide Anti-Racism Task Force, program wide Multicultural and Sensitivity (MAS) Course Curriculum Committee and faculty consultation group, an expansion of the counseling psychology DEI fellowship program from 2 DEI fellow to 4 DEI fellows, an expansion of the counseling psychology mentor program to include an affinity group only track, and the addition of Dean of Students to the counseling psychology administrative team to support our mission to “prepare and inspire a diverse student body”.
+The counseling psychology program in conjunction with the PsyD program will be integrating feedback and focusing on multiple DEI related initiatives throughout the upcoming academic year as described and laid out in the strategic plan.
+Current strategic planning outcomes that have already been developed and sustained include, but are not limited to: an institute wide Anti-Racism Task Force, program wide Multicultural and Sensitivity (MAS) Course Curriculum Committee and faculty consultation group, an expansion of the counseling psychology DEI fellowship program from 2 DEI fellow to 6 DEI fellows and a Postgraduate DEI Office Assistant, an expansion of the counseling psychology mentor program to include an affinity group only track, the creation of Bienestar: Spanish Speaking Clinical Consultation group, and the addition of Dean of Students to the counseling psychology administrative team to support our mission to “prepare and inspire a diverse student body”.

 Student Events and Resources: The DEI office provides ongoing resourcing to students, staff, and faculty in the program.
 Typical events and resources include: community wide speaker series event, community wide community care events, student led affinity groups and affinity group outings, individual peer to peer mentorship and student led mentor workshops, faculty and staff based affinity groups, and opportunities to participate in systemic accountability projects.
 We strongly encourage 1st year students to reach out to their student mentors in the mentoring program and all students to explore affinity groups and other community connections.